-Back in June 2016 Apple left the standalone display market, discontinuing sales of its Thunderbolt Display.
-However, the company appears to have made a u-turn, confirming in April 2017 that it has plans to make a new standalone display to go with the new Mac Pro it is currently developing.
+Apple left the standalone display market back in 2016 when it discontinued sales of its Thunderbolt Display.
+However, the company appears to have made a U-turn, confirming in April 2017 that it has plans to make a new standalone display to go with the new Mac Pro currently in development.

 The revelation came when three Apple execs were speaking about the company's plans for the Mac Pro.
 It was revealed that a new display is in the works at Apple, expected to ship in 2018.